crackleware/idevice-app-runner/README.txt

     Linux 3.0, x86_64, libimobiledevice-git, iOS 5.0.1 - works
     Linux 3.0, i686, libimobiledevice-git, iOS 5.0.1 - works

+Notes:

+    Sometimes debugger process or application being run is left hanging, it's not killed properly.
+When that happens it's impossible to run application again.
+Workaround for this issue is to restore device with --reboot option,

+       $ idevicebackup2 restore --reboot bakdir...

+Wait for device to come back online by monitoring with ideviceinfo.
+It will take a few minutes.
+When reboot is completed, developer image should be mounted,

+       $ idevicemountimage .../{DeveloperDiskImage.dmg,DeveloperDiskImage.dmg.signature}

+so idevice-app-runner can be used again.

 References:

     https://github.com/ghughes/fruitstrap - very helpful